The cohomological Hall algebra of a surface and factorization cohomology: Introduction

 \subsection{Acknowledgements}

 We are grateful to B. Feigin, G. Ginot, B. Hennion, A. Negut, M. Porta, N. Rozenblyum and Y. Soibelman for useful discussions.
-We would like to thank J. Sch\"urrmann for pointing out an inaccuracy in an earlier version.
+We would like to thank J. Sch\"urrmann for pointing out an inaccuracy in an earlier version, and B. Davison for pointing out to us that the statement about commutativity of $R(\bbA^2)$ in an earlier version is not true.
+We are also grateful to the referee for numerous detailed remarks and suggestions that helped us improve the paper.
 The research of M.K. was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan and by the IAS School of Mathematics.
 The research of E.V. was supported by the grant ANR-18-CE40-0024.

 The results of this work have been presented at several conferences: CMND international conference on geometric representation theory and symplectic varieties, 06/2018, University of Notre Dame\,;\, Vertex algebras, factorization algebras and applications, 07/2018, Kavli IPMU\,;\, Vertex algebras and gauge theory, 12/2018, Simons Center\,;\, TCRT6, 01/2019, Academia Sinica).
 We are grateful to the organizers of these events for the invitations to speak.